Ticket Fines and Penalties in Pennsylvania

 - Commit an offense that involves a fatal traffic accident using your CMV.

 Other offenses put your CDL at risk for suspension, too.
-Offenses such as railroad-highway grade crossing violations and violating out-of-service orders can get you suspensions that last anywhere from a year to three years.
+Offenses such as railroad-highway grade crossing violations and violating out-of-service orders can get you suspensions that last anywhere from 1 year to 3 years.